 Basically, I write LotR, Discworld, and occasionally Potter, Firefly, or a random other fandom.
 I've also gotten hooked on Fullmetal Alchemist and Wolf's Rain, so don't be surprised if a lot of my newer fics are based on the manga and anime, respectively.
 They're crack for the Wargish soul.
 As to what's happened to Warg in the past several months, what with my already infrequent update schedule taking a nosedive, I refer you to Georgia of The Freelancer Collaboration.
 And York.
 And Utah, you fic-killing bluetard.
 Most of my fic isn't fit for this site, but I'll keep my best here.
 And "Wargs to Live By," just because it ties all my Lord of the Rings pieces together.
 My old bio can be found on my livejournal info.
-If you want to read it or just go bug me there; the link's off the homepage thing.
-(At )
+If you want to read it or just go bug me there.
+(At b2wm.livejournal. com/52978.html#cutid1)

 My major obsession, if it wasn't obvious, is the extended Hurin clan, especially Boromir, Imrahil, and Denethor.
 The Den/Fin Files, written for the 50lyricsfanfic challenge on LJ, are a series of loosely connected short stories set in bookverse canon, mostly centering on the relationship of Denethor and Finduilas and their family, of all things.
 There may be minor references in one fic concerning another, but they can be read independently of one another.
 All of the Files I've written so far can be found on LJ if you click the Finduilas banner in my userinfo.
 It may not show up on this page, but I also now have a shiny little D/F icon for all the Files.